top of page

 To prepare for a melanoma screening test recommended by the USPSTF, it is advisable to wear loose clothing that allows easy access to all areas of your body.
 You should also refrain from wearing any makeup or nail polish during the examination.
 Following these simple preparations ensures a smooth screening process for detecting melanoma.

-In conclusion, regular skin cancer screenings, including for melanoma, play a vital role in detecting this potentially life-threatening condition at its earliest stages.
+In conclusion, regular skin cancer screenings play a vital role in detecting this potentially life-threatening condition at its earliest stages.
 By prioritizing these screenings and being aware of key risk factors, you can take control of your health and well-being.
 Remember that prevention is always better than cure.
 Additionally, it's important to note that the USPSTF recommends regular melanoma screenings.

 To schedule your skin cancer screening, call or text 314-994-0200 or schedule online.